VAT Registration in UAE

 Businesses with more than AED 375,000 annual turnover shall be mandatorily registered with Federal Tax Authority and businesses with more than AED 187,500 turnover can be voluntarily registered with FTA.

-VAT Registration in UAE – Documents Required
+VAT Registration – Documents Required

 VAT registration in UAE is done through the Federal Tax Authority (FTA) website.
 Once you register for VAT in the UAE you will get the tax registration number (TRN) for filing the tax returns and claim refunds if any.